astronomer/airflow-ai-sdk/README.md

 pip install airflow-ai-sdk[openai,duckduckgo]
 ```

 Note that installing the package with no optional dependencies will install the slim version of the package, which does not include any LLM models or tools.
+The available optional packages are listed [here](https://github.com/astronomer/airflow-ai-sdk/blob/main/pyproject.toml#L17).
+While this SDK offers the optional dependencies for convenience sake, you can also install the optional dependencies from [Pydantic AI](https://ai.pydantic.dev/install/) directly.

 Table of Contents: